FrankBoesing/FlexiBoard/src/examples/FlexiBoard_InternetRadio/readme.md

 Setup
 ===

-For a better experience, edit _Serial1.c_ form the Teensy-core and set RX_BUFFER_SIZE     2048
+For a better experience, edit _Serial1.c_ from the Teensy-core and set RX_BUFFER_SIZE     2048